atlas604/vehicle-detection/writeup_report.md

 **3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).**

-I use scikit-learn's Linear Support Vector Classification (LinearSVC) to train my classifier (svc.py line 65).
+- I use scikit-learn's Linear Support Vector Classification (LinearSVC) to train my classifier (svc.py line 65).
+- During this process, I apply scikit-learn's StandardScaler to standardize the features extracted by removing the mean and scaling to unit variance

-I did this by using the extract_features() function mentioned earlier to extract and create arrays for feature vectors and label vectors of the dataset of the cars and non-cars.
-I then split the arrays and randomized the data into training and test sets, and executed the LinearSVC function to train the model.
+- By using the extract_features() function (lesson_functions.py line 52), I can extract and create arrays for the feature vectors and label vectors of the car and non-car datasets
+- I randomize and split the arrays into training data and test data sets
+- The LinearSVC function is executed in the end to train the model.

-The end result indicated a 99% performance accuracy using the parameters above.
+- The end result projected a 99% performance accuracy using the parameters above.

 ---